monix/monix/docs/atomic.md

 stored inside an `AtomicLong` by using Java's `Double.doubleToLongBits` and `Double.longBitsToDouble`. `Char`, `Byte` and `Short` can be stored inside an `AtomicInteger` as well, with special care to handle overflows correctly.
+All this is done to avoid boxing for performance reasons.

 ```scala
 scala> import monifu.concurrent.atomic._